Friday, March 28, 2014

 Those arrested were primarily employees or ex-employees of companies contracted to handle luggage and did not work directly for the airport, airport police Assistant Chief Michael Hyams said.

 Maltez said the suspects worked for three contracting companies, including Menzies Aviation.

 The alleged crimes "were limited to a handful of employees, acting independently," the company, which has an office at the airport, said in a statement.
 "Menzies supports this enforcement action and pledges its complete cooperation with the police investigation," the statement said.

 Four suspects were taken into custody on suspicion of receiving stolen property and two for outstanding warrants.
 A total of 14 people were detained for questioning.
 More arrests were expected.

-The suspects had undergone employment and criminal background checks before they were authorized to work at the airport.
+The suspects had undergone employment and criminal-background checks before they were authorized to work at the airport.
 But those checks are limited, and all the employees had minimal or non-existent arrest records, Maltez said.

 Most of the police activity was at the Tom Bradley International Terminal and at Terminal 4, which handles American Airlines, American Eagle and some Qantas flights.

 Every year about 55 million pieces of luggage are checked at LAX, which served nearly 67 million passengers last year.

 Maltez said that while the airport is relatively safe, and theft isn't rampant, "my advice to travelers is to be careful what you pack in your bags."